Skip to main content

 5. Once the group have finished, they should add a short description to the piece of work to explain what it is and what different bits mean or represent.
 A young leader or adult volunteer could help people to write down their answers as the group talk them through the work.

-6. Once people have finished their creations, take photos of each piece with the caption.
-Everyone can then tidy up the space and put their work to one side.
+6. Once people have finished their creations, everyone can then tidy up the space and put their work to one side.

 What do you get out of Scouts?

 1. Gather everyone back together.
-Explain that there’s words hidden around the space and everyone needs to find them.
+Explain that there are words hidden around the space and everyone needs to find them.
 Give the group time to find all the answers.

 2. Once all green and blue cards have been found, put them into two piles, Green and Blue, then spread them out, either on the floor or on two tables.